AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         nsamples = len(data.images)
         return data.images.reshape((nsamples, -1)), data.target

-For the second stage of the pre-processing workflow we are going to use the ``SSHExecutor`` to offload the task of generating the images to a remote machine.
+For the second stage of the pre-processing workflow we are going to use the :doc:`SSHExecutor <../../../../plugins/ssh>` to offload the task of generating the images to a remote machine.
 The source code for this ``plot_images`` stage is the following

 .. code:: python

+    import os
     import matplotlib.pyplot as plt
-    import os
     from covalent.executor import SSHExecutor

     localssh = SSHExecutor(username=<username>, hostname=<hostname>, ssh_key_file=<path to ssh key>)